 - 4.6.
-Required components of Tailored Care Management.
-Once care management has been initiated through the completion of the care management comprehensive assessment and formation of the care team, the AMH+ or CMA will be responsible for ensuring that care management is carried out according to the care plan or ISP.
-The AMH+ or CMA will be required to ensure that all of the following components of Tailored Care Management are available to enrolled members: - Care Coordination: The AMH+ or CMA must ensure the member has an ongoing source of care and coordinate the member's health care and social services, spanning physical health, behavioral health, I/DD, TBI, LTSS, pharmacy services, and services to address unmet health-related resource needs (see Section 4.7 below).
+Required Components of Tailored Care Management.
+Once care management has been initiated through the completion of the care management comprehensive assessment and formation of the care team, the AMH+ or CMA are responsible for ensuring that care management is carried out according to the care plan or ISP.
+The AMH+ or CMA must ensure that all of the following components of Tailored Care Management are available to enrolled members: - Care Coordination: The AMH+ or CMA must ensure the member has an ongoing source of care and coordinate the member's health care and social services, spanning physical health, behavioral health, I/DD, TBI, LTSS, pharmacy services, and services to address unmet health-related resource needs (see Section 4.7 below).
 Care coordination includes following up on referrals and working with the member's providers to help coordinate resources during any crisis event as well as providing assistance in scheduling and preparing members for appointments (e.g., reminders and arranging transportation).
 Care coordination also includes provision of referral, information, and assistance in obtaining and maintaining community-based resources and social support services, including LTSS; I/DD and TBI services (including Innovations and TBI waiver services); 1915(i) services; and any State-funded services.
-For members in foster care/adoption assistance, this includes coordinating with the County Child Welfare Worker to identify and manage member needs.

-- Twenty-four-Hour Coverage: AMH+ practices and CMAs must provide or arrange for coverage for services, consultation or referral, and treatment for emergency medical conditions, including behavioral health crisis, 24 hours per day, seven days per week.
+For members in foster care/adoption assistance, this includes coordinating with the County Child Welfare Worker to identify and manage member needs. - Twenty-four-Hour Coverage: AMH+ practices and CMAs must provide or arrange for coverage for services, consultation or referral, and treatment for emergency medical conditions, including behavioral health crisis, 24 hours per day, seven days per week.
 Automatic referral to the hospital ED for services does not satisfy this requirement.
 This requirement includes the ability to (1) share information such as care plans and psychiatric advance directives, and (2) coordinate care to place the member in the appropriate setting during urgent and emergent events.
 In their role as Tailored Care Management entities, AMH+ practices and CMAs are not required to provide first responder crisis response in the event that a member receiving Tailored Care Management has an emergency medical condition or a behavioral health crisis. - Annual Physical Exam: The AMH+ or CMA must ensure that the member has an annual physical exam or well-child visit, based on the appropriate age-related frequency. - Continuous Monitoring: The AMH+ or CMA must conduct continuous monitoring of progress toward goals identified in the care plan or ISP through face-to-face and collateral contacts with the member and his or her support member(s) and routine care team reviews.
-The AMH+ or CMA must support the member's adherence, and metabolic monitoring for individuals prescribed antipsychotic medications. to prescribed treatment regimens and wellness activities. - Medication Monitoring: The AMH+ or CMA must conduct medication monitoring, including regular medication reconciliation (conducted by the appropriate care team member) and support of medication adherence.
-A community pharmacist at the CIN level, in communication with the AMH+ or CMA, may assume this role. - System of Care: The AMH+ or CMA must utilize strategies consistent with a System of Care45 philosophy for children and youth, including knowledge of child welfare, school, and juvenile justice systems.
-For children and youth receiving behavioral health services, care management must include: - Promotion of family-driven, youth-guided service delivery and development of strategies built on social networks and natural or informal supports; - Development of, with families and youth, strategies that maximize the skills and competencies of family members to support youth and caregivers' self- determination and enhance self-sufficiency; - Verifiable efforts for services and supports to be delivered in the community within which the youth and family live, using the least restrictive settings possible in order to preserve community and family connections and manage costs; and - Development and implementation of proactive and reactive crisis plans in conjunction with the care plan or ISP that anticipate crises and utilize family, team and community strengths to identify and describe who does what and when; every member of the CFT shall be provided a copy of the plan.
+The AMH+ or CMA must support the member's adherence, and metabolic monitoring for individuals prescribed antipsychotic medications. to prescribed treatment regimens and wellness activities.